 We know Epcot is in the middle of a multi-year overhaul with new attractions and restaurants coming to it.
 The part happening to the entrance and around Spaceship Earth is being called “Project Gamma” or “Project G” a noted in the latest permits.

-At first it seemed that these permits were only related to the new Epcot entrance construction, but as pointed out on wdwnt the Innoventions West building is going to be demolished also.
-It’s hard to tell if these permits cover the demolition of both Innoventions East and West immediately, though both are set to be destroyed eventually.
+At first it seemed that these permits were only related to the new Epcot entrance construction, but as pointed out, the Innoventions West building is going to be demolished also.
+From what was revealed at the D23 Expo, these permits cover the demolition of both Innoventions West immediately, and it looks like the Innoventions East building will stick around for some time.

 For now it seems that it will only be Innoventions West meaning closures to Club Cool, The Character Spot and the Fountain View Starbucks location.
 Starbucks will be heading over to the Odyssey Center, which we recently learned will be transformed into the Epcot Experience Center, while The Character Spot will move to the Imagination! pavilion where the Ralph and Venellope character meet and greet currently is.